jameswachira394-lab/remote/README.md

 ## Requirements
 - MetaTrader5 terminal installed and logged in
 - Python 3.8+ (Windows or Wine on Linux)
-- pip packages: MetaTrader5, pandas, numpy, matplotlibs
+- pip packages: MetaTrader5, pandas, numpy, matplotlib

 remote desktop application on EC2 instance a working CI/CD pipelines